Percslol/percs.dev/README.md

-# website
+# percs.dev

-didnt originally make this
+had to redo this shit